infinitered/ignite/docs/Components-Checkbox.md

 ### `fillStyle`

-The style of the filled part of the checkbox.
-This prop is optional.
+The optional [`fillStyle`](https://reactnative.dev/docs/viewstyle) of the filled part of the checkbox.

 ```tsx
 <Checkbox